dock0-archived/kernel/README.md

-kernels
+kernel
 =======

-Kernel configs for my servers
+Kernel builder and configs for my servers

 Feel free to borrow them if you'd like.
 I use them primarily on my Linodes (www.linode.com) for Archlinux servers.